 - CVE vulnerability analysis and continuous monitoring

 - Watchdog for the 4G cellular USB modem

 The key driver for the selection of qbee in this use case was the remote device access functionality.
 But in the end most of qbee’s features were used and the customer was positively surprised how many value adding functions the tool offers.
 That is why we often refer to qbee as the “swiss army knife for embedded Linux systems”.

-The application on the gateway communicated through MQTT with the Tingsense cloud.
-Through the parametrization of the application software with templating it was possible for Greenflow to control different MQTT broker settings on a group or device level.
-This allows to use the same solution for multiple customers, or a system operator can provide services to monitor different fleets of devices for different customers through one system and dashboard.
+The application on the gateway communicates through MQTT with the Tingsense cloud, allowing Greenflow to control different MQTT broker settings on a group or device level through software parametrization and templating.
+This makes the solution scalable for multiple customers and enables system operators to monitor different fleets of devices for various customers through a single system and dashboard.